tunnels4u/java_queues/README.md

 # RandomAccessQueue.java

-This is a free to reuse - RandomAccessQueue with constant time (O(1)) addition, removal and random access.
+This is a free to reuse - Random Access Queue with constant time (O(1)) addition, removal and random access.
 Please also have a look at the license file.

 If you find it is useful for you and the community and more customised java data structures should be developed, please consider hitting that sponsorship button on the right!